Volunteer in Brazil – Most Affordable Volunteer Programs with Iko Poran!

-Start dates: 1st and 3rd Sundays of the month
+Start dates of the projects to volunteer in Brazil: 1st and 3rd Sundays of the month

 Accommodation in a comfortable volunteer house with breath-taking views

-Program fee includes: airport pickup, orientation, accommodation (breakfast), placement, 24×7 support and 20h Portuguese course (programs with 4 weeks or more)
+The fee for the program to volunteer in Brazil covers: airport pickup, orientation, accommodation (breakfast), placement as a volunteer in Brazil, 24×7 support and 20h Portuguese course (programs with 4 weeks or more)

 Program fees starting at only $260 for 1 week